starranuk/worklist/README.md

  - Any companies needing to hire or purchase Lifting or height safety equipment in the South Wales area.

+ - Companies wishing to improve their businesses workflow.

 ## Scope

 **What a user may expect**